My spiced brown basmati rice with chickpeas is a vegetarian one pot dish.

 About Brown Basmati Rice

 Basmati rice is a popular variety of rice consumed around the world.
-It is mainly cultivated in the states of Northern India and Pakistan, and these countries are the largest suppliers of this grain.
-Its slender, long grain and fragrant properties make it a much sought-after rice grain.
+India and Pakistan are the largest producers and suppliers of this grain in the world.
+Its slender, long grain and fragrant properties make Basmati a much sought-after rice grain.
 Basmati rice comes in two varieties – Brown and white.
 Most common is the polished white grains.
 However, now the brown variety is gaining popularity because of its greater health benefits.

 Cooking with Brown Basmati Rice

 Brown Basmati Rice is perfect with curries or as an accompaniment to any meat, fish, or vegetable dish.
 You can make pulao, vegetarian or non-vegetarian!
 My recipe here is a simple vegetarian spiced rice or pulao which is a full meal by itself.

 Spiced Brown Basmati Rice with Sweet Potatoes & Chickpeas

 - Deep saucepan or Casserole